Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # If we want to programmatically render custom not-found page based on a certain condition then we can use notFound() function from Next.js

 # not-found pages can also be defined at the folder level

+## Lec 11 - File Colocation (3:49)

+# File colocation in Next.js is a practice where related files, such as components, styles, and tests, are stored together in the same directory.
+This approach keeps all files relevant to a particular feature or component close to each other, making the project more organized and easier to maintain.
+It contrasts with separating files by type, where all components, styles, and tests are stored in separate directories.

+# Next.js uses file system based routing where each folder represents a route segment mapped to a corresponding segment in the URL path however a route isn't publicly accessible until page.js/tsx file is added to the respective route segment.

+# Even when route becomes publicly accessible only the content returned by 'page.tsx' is sent to the client.
+The content returned must be a default exported react component.

+# project files can be safely collocated inside route segments.
+If we want to render line-chart component or bar-chart component simply included in the jsx returned from the default exported component which is dashboard in our example.

+# Although we can collocate our project files within the app directory but it is not mandatory, if we prefer we can keep them outside the app directory within 'src' folder.